-Figure 8-401aq – PADP Capabilities element format
+Figure 8-401aq – Service Hint Information element format

 The Element ID field is set to the value given in Table 8-54 {this table requires a new value added to it}.

-The value of the Length field is 2 plus the number of optional ULP ID elements
+The value of the Length field is 2 plus the variable length m-bit Service Hint Map.

+The Bloom filter information field is a 2-octet field representing the settings of the Bloom filter.
+The format of the Bloom filter information is shown in Figure 8-402aq.